-- PROJECTS: There will be at 3 studio projects.
+- PROJECTS: There will be 3 studio projects.
 All material and media requirements are dependent on the students' needs per each project. - IDEA BOOK: Students will maintain a 5x8" sketch book of all research: notes, sketches, ideation, creative writings, etc. This is a rigorous, daily activity to be conducted throughout the semester.
 Habitual documentation is expected covering about 50 fully developed pages.
-Posting pages a week via discussion post is expected. - READING DISCUSSION + RESPONSES: Various readings and media will be assigned throughout the semester and discussed through a discussion post.
-You will respond to the readings via a 2-3 paragraph written response.
-You will also respond to at least two of your peers reading responses.
-It is your responsibility to be prepared, engaged and ready to discuss and listen. - ARTIST STATEMENTS: At least two new artist statements will be written during the semester - WEBSITE: All students are required to manage a website or blog that showcases their work, statement and activity from this class.
+Posting pages a week via discussion post is expected. - ARTIST STATEMENTS: At least two new artist statements will be written during the semester - WEBSITE: All students are required to manage a website or blog that showcases their work, statement and activity from this class.
 The website address should be part of the student's professional portfolio.
 Please have this in place just before midterm.
 Sites to consider: